4 Common Problems With Performance Appraisals

 Performance Appraisal and Employee Development

-Performance appraisals rarely focus on developing the employee’s skills and abilities.
+Performance appraisals rarely focus on developing an employee’s skills and abilities.
 They do not provide commitments of time and resources from the organization about how they will encourage employees to develop their skills in areas of interest to the employee.

 The purpose of performance evaluation is to provide developmental feedback that will help the employee continue to grow in their skills and ability to contribute to the organization.
 It is the manager's opportunity to hold a clear exchange about what the organization expects and most wants and needs from the employee.
 What a lost opportunity if a manager uses the meeting in any other way.